quackduck/WarpDrive/README.md

 ```sh
 wd someDir
 ```
 If you had visited `someDir` before (and thus `someDir` is in the datafile), it'll take you there.
-Otherwise, it will take you to a directory of that name in the working directory (which is standard `cd` behavior).
+Otherwise, it'll just pass on the aguments to `cd` (which means that both relative and absolute paths would work).

 You could also do the same thing with just parts of the full path:
  ```sh